-Providers are also required to select the mode of delivery for the course.
-Where a course has been validated with more than one mode of delivery, the specific mode of delivery for that cohort of learners must be selected at the point of registration.
+The specific mode of delivery for that cohort of learners must be selected at the point of registration.
 The mode of delivery selected must match that were Open Awards has approved.
 You will be prompted to select the mode of delivery from the below list during the registration process.